krry/nameless.quest/README.md

   - [ ] arrow keys to move between tiles
     - [ ] while card is showing
     - [ ] add tappable arrows on sides of card
-- [ ] on tap, let those hexagrams spin!
 - [ ] consider Nuxt as a router
 - [ ] consider Vuex as a store
 - [ ] zzfx on reveal answer and show oracle
-- [ ] make this a progressive web app
 - [ ] Shift or meta click on tiles to keep the others open
 - [ ] consider a [Geomancy](https://www.wikiwand.com/en/Geomantic_figures) clone
-- [ ] BUG: escape doesn't hide cards after a resort b/c focus was lost; refocus card after resort?
 - [ ] give the oracle its own root level route
-- [ ] fill in config page with global settings
-  - [ ] pinny - pinyin or not
-  - [ ] wenny - king wen or not
-  - [ ] texty - text or glyphs first
-  - [ ] primary text?
-  - [ ] hermagrams or hexagrams
 - [ ] store users in Sanity?
 - [ ] TODO: make the Face components DRYer
 - [ ] TODO: capture how user got to login and send them back there: src/views/Login.vue:122